dcernst/dcernst.github.io/teaching/mat320s17/syllabus.md

 </table>
 </center>

-### Attendance ###
-Regular attendance is expected and is vital to success in this course, but you will not explicitly be graded on attendance.
-Yet, repeated absences may impact your participation grade (see above).
-Students can find more information about NAU's attendance policy on the [Academic Policies](http://nau.edu/Student-Life/Student-Handbook/Academic-Policies/) page.

 ### Department and University Policies ###
 You are responsible for knowing and following the [Department of Mathematics and Statistics Policies]({{ site.baseurl }}/teaching/DepartmentPoliciesSpring2017.pdf) (PDF) and other University policies listed [here](http://nau.edu/OCLDAA/_Forms/UCC/SyllabusPolicyStmts2-2014/) (PDF).
 More policies can be found in other university documents, especially the [NAU Student Handbook](http://nau.edu/Student-Life/Student-Handbook/) (see appendices) and the website of the [Office of Student Life](http://nau.edu/Student-Life/).